Tensor Product Scheme for Computing Bound States of the Quantum Mechanical Three-Body Problem: Discretization and tensor formulation

 \subsection{Discretization}

-In the following, we apply a pseudo-spectral method to build a matrix representation of the Schr\"odinger equation \eqref{eq:Schroedinger_equation_three_body} of the three-body problem.
+We apply a pseudo-spectral method to build a matrix representation of the Schr\"odinger equation \eqref{eq:Schroedinger_equation_three_body} of the three-body problem.
 For this purpose, we consider Chebyshev polynomials as basis functions on a finite domain in each dimension.
 The corresponding grid points are then associated with the roots of the Chebyshev polynomials.
-Due to the structure of the three-body problem, we project these grid points to the infinite real domain via an algebraic map \cite{boyd2000chebyshev,boydMap}.
+By using an algebraic map \cite{boyd2000chebyshev,boydMap}, we project these grid points to the infinite real domain.

 After discretization, the Schr\"odinger equation \eqref{eq:Schroedinger_equation_three_body} takes the form

 which is a linear eigenvalue problem for the matrix $H$ with eigenvalue $\mathcal{E}$ and eigenvector $\vec{\psi}$.